The Book of Human Insects: Live-action drama

 The manga was adapted into a seven-episode live-action drama in 2011 by WOWOW.
 It was directed by Kazuya Shiraishi and Izumi Takahashi and starred Minami as Tomura Toshiki with Yukiya Kitamura, Shingo Tsurumi, and Kyōko Matsunaga.

+Musical live-action film

+A musical live-action film adaptation produced by K2 Pictures was announced at the 2026 Cannes Film Festival in May 2026.
+It will be directed by Ken Ninomiya.

 Themes

 I wrote this story in a time when all the news blaring on the television and in the newspapers was gloomy—the antagonism towards those groups calling themselves the New Left, indiscriminate acts of terrorism, the quagmire of Vietnam, and the Cultural Revolution in China.
 On the other hand, it was also a time of Japan's high economic growth running at full speed for the world's top GNP spot.
 The sunshine and the shadows of this absurd time made me want to depict a strong, Machiavellian woman living through it.